 - Store and lock all medicines and vitamins in cabinets out of the reach and sight of children.

-- Remember products that you may not think of as medicine.
-Even products such as diaper rash remedies and eye drops need to be stored safely out of the reach and sight of children.
+- Consider products that you may not think of as medicine – even products such as diaper rash remedies and eye drops need to be stored safely out of the reach and sight of children.

 - Keep children where you can see them at all times, even when you go to answer the door or telephone.